Platform-OS/pos-module-core/README.md

 and `results` will contain all available permissions in your application.

-The Permission Module implements its own hook with a permission related permissions, so in `modules/permission/public/views/partials/lib/hooks/hook_permission.liquid` you can find this:
+The Permission Module implements its own hook with permission-related permissions, so in `modules/permission/public/views/partials/lib/hooks/hook_permission.liquid` you can find this:

 ```
 {% liquid